 Beginning with the title track, inexplicably it was left off The Madcap Laughs.
 Why, I have no idea, because it is one of the most evocative songs Barrett ever wrote.
 The verses at the beginning are followed by a long instrumental section before ending with Syd’s mournful voice, where he repeats the lines “I’m trying to find you/I’m giving/I’m living/To find you”.

-“Clowns and Jugglers” is an alternate take (take two to be exact) of “Octopus”, a song first issued as part of The Madcap Laughs.
+“Clowns and Jugglers” is an alternate take (take two to be exact) of “Octopus,” a song first issued as part of The Madcap Laughs.
 The lyrics are a bizarre combination of nursery rhymes, Wind in the Willows, and Elizabethan satire.
 This version dates all the way back to July 1968.
 “Rats” is another outtake, full of rambling poetry and erratic playing.
-To be honest I can’t say that I’ve ever been much of a fan of it.

 Interestingly we have two versions of the exquisite James Joyce inspired “Golden Hair”, the first recorded in June 1969, and the second in May 1968.
 The former is take six, and at only 1:44 it’s just a little shorter than the master chosen for The Madcap Laughs.
 Still, the version presented to us here is nevertheless quite enchanting as is.